MatoMatoGit/upyiot/README.md

       * ServiceScheduler: Simple service scheduler with dependency detection and deep-sleep support.
    * SystemTime: Time sychronization service.
 Periodically synchronizes the internal RTC to NTP.

+## Formatting
+The formatter used for upyiot is yapf.

+Install `pip3 install yapf`

+Run in repository root folder
+`yapf -vv -r --in-place upyiot`